 In terms of college expenses, the IMDMA males clear that either or both parents can be required by the court to pay the following educational expenses for the child:

 If you have questions about child support or college expenses in Illinois after a divorce, one of the experienced Chicago child support lawyers at our firm can help.
-Contact the Arami Law Office today for more information.
+Contact Arami Law, Inc. today for more information.